mysteriumnetwork/documentation/content/node-runners/setup/node-installer.md

 ---
-title: The New Mysterium Node Windows Installer
+title: Mysterium node Windows Installer
 description: How to easily install a node on Windows
 ---